Azure/fleet/README.md

 Fleet provides the following capabilities

 * Join/Leave is a feature that allows a member cluster to join and leave a fleet by registering a custom resource on the fleet's control plane (the hub cluster).
-* Workload Orchestration where users can create resources on the hub cluster and then selectively propagate these resources to desired member clusters in the fleet.
+* Workload Orchestration is a feature that allows users to create resources on the hub cluster and then selectively propagate these resources to desired member clusters in the fleet.

 ## Concepts